Emma Barton

 Emma Louise Barton (born 26 July 1977) is an English actress.
-She is perhaps best known for the role of Honey Mitchell in EastEnders which she has portrayed on and off since November 2005.
-Before her role in EastEnders, Barton appeared in Spooks and on stage in plays including Grease.
-In 2019, Barton competed in the seventeenth series of Strictly Come Dancing, paired with professional Anton du Beke, reaching the Grand Final.
+She is known for her role as Honey Mitchell in the BBC soap opera EastEnders, which she has portrayed since November 2005.
+Before her role in EastEnders, Barton appeared in Spooks and on stage in plays including Grease and Chicago.
+In 2019, Barton competed in the seventeenth series of Strictly Come Dancing, paired with professional Anton du Beke, reaching the final.

 Early life

 Barton attended Horndean Community School in Hampshire from 1989 to 1993, and then trained at the Guildford School of Acting, graduating in 1998.